lokalise/python-lokalise-api/docs/api/getting_started.rst

 * ``total_count`` - total number of records available.
 * ``page_count`` - total number of pages available.
 * ``limit`` - number of records per page.
+* ``project_id`` - ID of the project that the collection belongs to.
+* ``branch`` - project branch that the collection was fetched from.
+* ``errors`` - errors that occured during the request processing.
+Usually this attribute is empty, but may contain a list of error messages in certain cases.
+For example, suppose you are creating multiple project languages, and one of the languages is incorrect.
+All languages with proper attributes will be created and returned as collection. `errors` will contain a list of errors explaining that one of the languages has incorrect attributes.

 Collections respond to the following methods: